JamesRonsonOp/SQL_Training_with_Pagila/README.md

 # SQL Training with Pagila Database and PostgreSQL DBMS
 Tutorials, Data and Questions sets allowing you to download PostgreSQL and The Pagila Database for the purpose of real-world SQL simulation.
 In this repository you can find info to help you create an Entity Relationship Diagram (ERD) and question sets to help you train on the Pagila Dataset.

+###THis repository contains:

+* Tutorials in the README.md file
+* All files associated with Pagila Database
+* All files associated with creating an ERD in PostgreSQL detailing the Pagila Database.
 ______
 # Simulating A Real-world SQL Environment
 _______